liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 ### Support for automatic machine key rotation

-The objective of Automatic machine key rotation is to enhance security by regularly updating machine keys without manual intervention, thereby reducing the risk of key compromise.
+The objective of Automatic machine key rotation is to enhance security by regularly updating machine keys without manual intervention, thus reducing the risk of key compromise.
 This feature ensures seamless and automatic rotation of machine keys while maintaining high availability and reliability of SharePoint services during key rotation.

-The feature incorporates a Key Management Service that handles storage, retrieval and distribution of machine keys using a timer job called Machine Key Rotation Job.
+The feature incorporates a Key Management Service that handles storage, retrieval, and distribution of machine keys using a timer job called Machine Key Rotation Job.

 ### Dynamic customer survey by One Customer Voice